Is Your Out-of-Control Dog Lunging on the Leash?

 But I explained to her that dogs like Rocket don’t seek opportunities to embarrass their pet parents.
-He is using the language he speaks to communicate to other dogs that he does not want to mingle.
+He is using the languageopens in a new tab he speaks to communicate to other dogs that he does not want to mingle.
 Again, this could be because he doesn’t like the sensation of being trapped.
 He may be motivated by an event in his past, perhaps involving a fight.
 He may simply prefer to have space between him and other dogs.
-(I’m sure many of us can relate—do you love inspecting your co-worker’s facial pores as he invades your personal space every time you interact?)
+(I’m sure many of us can relate — do you love inspecting your co-worker’s facial pores as he invades your personal space every time you interact?)
 What Rocket’s behavior should communicate to other dogs is not always respected by other dogs, or other humans, for that matter.

 How to respond to a dog lunging or barking on leash.